temporalio/documentation/docs/application-development-guide.md

 Workers bundle Workflow code and node modules using Webpack v5 and execute them inside V8 isolates.
 Activities are directly required and run by Workers in the Node.js environment.

-Workers are very flexible – you can host any or all of your Workflows and Activities on a Worker, and you can host multiple Workers in a single machine.
+Workers are flexible.
+You can host any or all of your Workflows and Activities on a Worker, and you can host multiple Workers on a single machine.

 There are three main things the Worker needs:

 - `taskQueue`: the Task Queue to poll.
 This is the only required argument.
 - `activities`: Optional.
 Imported and supplied directly to the Worker.

-- Workflow bundle:
+- Workflow bundle, specify one of the following options:
-- Either specify a `workflowsPath` to your `workflows.ts` file to pass to Webpack, for example, `require.resolve('./workflows')`.
+  - a `workflowsPath` to your `workflows.ts` file to pass to Webpack.
+For example, `require.resolve('./workflows')`.
 Workflows will be bundled with their dependencies, which you can finetune with `nodeModulesPaths`.
-- Or pass a prebuilt bundle to `workflowBundle` instead if you prefer to handle the bundling yourself.
+  - Or pass a prebuilt bundle to `workflowBundle`, if you prefer to handle the bundling yourself.

 ```typescript
 import {Worker} from "@temporalio/worker";